Esteban Dreer

-Esteban Javier Dreer Gianneschi (born November 11, 1981, in Godoy Cruz) is an Argentine-born naturalised Ecuadorian footballer who plays for L.D.U.
-Portoviejo of the Ecuadorian Serie A.
+Esteban Javier Dreer Gianneschi (born November 11, 1981, in Godoy Cruz) is an Argentine-born naturalised Ecuadorian footballer.

 In May 2011, Dreer set an Ecuadorian Serie A record for most consecutive games played by a goalkeeper.
 Since 29 November 2009, Dreer has consecutively played 5,700 minutes in 63 matches.

 International career

 Argentine-born Dreer has played football in Ecuador spanning back to 2009 with Deportivo Cuenca.
 He became a naturalized Ecuadorian citizen and became eligible for the Ecuador national football team.
 He made the cut for the final 23 squad for 2015 Copa América.

 Dreer made his debut on November 17, 2015, in a 2018 FIFA World Cup Qualifier against Venezuela.